 Airtel has a large customer base for their prepaid mobility stack, with customers relying on the ability to add funds to their phone in order to make calls or access interactive services.
-Several years of rapid growth were straining their benefit provisioning system, to the degree that when customers requested a customized benefit, which is available to certain segments of prepaid users, it took minutes for them to receive the customized additional minutes or for data to be provisioned.
+Several years of rapid growth were straining their benefit provisioning system, to the degree that when customers requested a customized benefit, it took tens of minutes for them to receive what they’d paid for.

 The problem was the result of a file-based provisioning system.
 A new file was created at a predetermined interval, preprocessed by a mediation system, and then recharge information was extracted to offer provisioning to eligible customers.
 Delays throughout this system were adding up, which was frustrating customers and forcing call centers and retailers to respond to a large volume of customer support calls about services that were already being provisioned.